julien6387/supvisors/supvisors/test/use_cases/scenario_1/scenario_1.rst

 Complying about |Req 7 abbr| is just about avoiding the inclusion of the ``wait_nfs_mount_X`` programs in the
 |Supervisor| configuration file in the case of a non-distributed application.
 That's why the |Supervisor|
 configuration of these programs is isolated from the configuration of the other programs.
-THat way, |Supvisors| makes it possible to avoid an impact to program definitions, scripts and source code when dealing with such a requirement.
+That way, |Supvisors| makes it possible to avoid an impact to program definitions, scripts and source code when dealing with such a requirement.

 Here follows what the include section may look like in both |Supervisor| configuration files.